 DTI vs LVR: Understanding Both Limits

 DTI restrictions work alongside existing LVR (loan-to-value ratio) limits.
 You need to satisfy both.
-As of December 2025, up to 25% of owner-occupier lending can exceed 80% LVR, while up to 10% of investor lending can exceed 70% LVR.
+As of 19 December 2025, banks may have no more than 25% of their new owner-occupier lending above 80% LVR, while for investors, no more than 10% of new lending can be above 70% LVR.

 Which Limit Bites First?